alex-oderdenge/data-lake-upload-cli/README.md

 ### Data Lake File Levels

-- **Raw**: Raw data exactly as received from the source
+- **RAW**: Raw data exactly as received from the source
-- **Clean**: Data that has been converted or unified for easier processing
+- **CLEAN**: Data that has been converted or unified for easier processing
-- **Standardized**: Harmonized data ready for consumption and integration
+- **STANDARDIZED**: Harmonized data ready for consumption and integration

 ### Version Management